threadmapper/ViennaRNA/README.md

 After that, you can compile and install the ViennaRNA Package as if obtained from the distribution tarball.

+An example for testing under a singularity container the defiition file is under packaging directory.

 ----

 ## Configuration